-I had been looking for a reason to make creamed spinach again and this week’s Greek Chicken Stew gave me the opportunity.
-Creamed spinach is the perfect side dish to the chicken stew which already offers a protein, vegetables and starch (it’s served over rice).
+I had been looking for a reason to make creamed spinach again and this week’s Rosemary Garlic Beef Stew gave me the opportunity.
+Creamed spinach is the perfect side dish to the beef stew which already offers a protein, vegetables and starch (it’s served over rice).
 The creamed spinach brings some ooey-gooey, creamy goodness to the plate plus some healthful dark greens.

 I made creamed spinach once before but this time I changed it up a bit and found an easier method with a tastier result.
 The price per serving is a bit higher but I upped the serving size a smidgen so the total recipe gives you four larger servings rather than six smaller servings.
 Of course, serving size is subjective.